PvdBerg1998/hfml_data_preprocessor/README.md

 def output_seq(project):
     return seq(metadata(project)["output"])

-# Select only the FFTs with tag angle=0,
+# Select only the FFT's with tag angle=0,
 # then load the data bundled with the variable name.
 data = output_seq("MyProject")\
     .filter(lambda out: out["stage"] == "fft")\